 Welcome to the 21st century and the world of automation.

-In 2020, we see algorithms doing work that would be otherwise be done by hundreds of people.
+We see algorithms doing work that would be otherwise be done by hundreds of people.
 In times when every technology is shifting towards automation, call centers are also part of that disruption.

 As you can see on this page and one comparison that we covered before, the value of automated employee hotlines is growing.
 By providing a centralized phone number which your employees can use exclusively, they will be able to confidentially call in for a variety of reasons and/or concerns.